buenavista62/BCC22_new/README.md

 len(arr) == len(set(arr)) # check whether the codes are unique
 ```

 After minting, the used gift card code will be stored in another array, which contains all used gift card codes.
+The index of a given gift card code determines the token ID when minting an NFT.

 ```javascript
 var codes = JSON.parse(process.env.NEXT_PUBLIC_CODES); // valid codes